tobiasschaber/elastic/README.md

   * POST http://10.0.3.131:9200/.kibana/_close (empty body) (which will close the active index)
   * POST http://10.0.3.131:9200/_snapshot/elk_backup/snapshot_1/_restore (empty body) (which will restore the index)
   * POST http://10.0.3.131:9200/.kibana/_open (empty body) (which will re-open the index)

+#### The scripted way ####

+If you want to snapshot only your kibana data, use the scripts in the "tools" directory:

+`./snapshotKibana.sh <snapshotname>`

+This will create a snapshot of your kibana data and write it into the "snapshots" directory.
+To reinject your kibana data, execute this script:

+`./restoreSnapshotKibana.sh <snapshotname>`